joepollastrini/Loan-Prediction/README.md

  ****5. Next Steps:****  Lower FPR rate, better impute credit history, and build out a more robust, automated system, from application to approval status

 ## Needs of this project
-* data exploration/descriptive statistics
+* Data Exploration/Descriptive Statistics
-* data processing/cleaning
+* Data Processing/Cleaning
-* predictive modeling
+* Predictive Modeling

 ## Getting Started
 1. Ensure local machine has program that can run iPython notebooks.